 When I see our competing sites offer selections 2 or 3 or even more days in advance, I just shake my head and think "what a bunch of morons"....lol

 3) Class wins races!

-Horses that have been competing well against a higher level of competition are just in another class than those lets say run for claiming tags.
+Horses that have been competing well against a higher level of competition are just in another class than those lets say run for a claiming tag.
 Just like graded stakes runners are in a different class than allowance runners and so on.
-You can usually get a pretty good idea of a horses class by looking at their earnings, the higher the earnings the better their class—usually.
+You can usually get a pretty good idea of a horses class by looking at their earnings, the higher the earnings the better their class---usually.

 4) Trainer/ rider stats

 The stats don't lie.
 We consider any win percent over 20% as good, over 30% is great.
 For example- I just watched the 8th race at Saratoga.
 Our top pick -Forth Worth- was coming off a year and three month layoff, which is not great but his trainer Pletcher, is hitting at 30% with his runners coming off a layoff- boom cash them up he won easy.

 On the flip side there are some trainer’s stats that suck, anything below 10% is getting into the suck zone.
 For example, there are some top notch trainers that win at less than 5% with their first time starters, or less than 5% with their horses coming off a layoff etc don't be afraid to throw them out just because it's a well-known trainer.

 I am not going to name names but looking at Ellis today, there is a trainer who is hitting at .05 from her 43 starts in claiming races, .06 from her 50 starters running in a sprint, and is currently 0 for 22 on the year---just put a big red X though that one.
 Eliminating the obvious throw outs is half the battle.